-Enterprise's NMTC projects have ranged from an elementary school in Portland, Ore., to a domestic violence shelter in Harlem, to a retail shopping center in Cleveland.
+Enterprise NMTC projects have ranged from an elementary school in Portland, Ore., to a domestic violence shelter in Harlem, N.Y., to a retail shopping center in Cleveland.
 In each case, our allocation has helped facilitate the completion of a vital local project.

 Our investments also help cover up-front costs associated with installing energy-efficient, water-saving and other sustainable green-building features through our Enterprise Green Communities NMTC program.

 We urge all members of the affordable housing and community development industries to get engaged in defending this critical tool.